kstange/OPieMasque/README.md

 ## Classic Support

-I've done very limited testing with Classic Era and Wrath Classic because I don't play them, but users have reported that Opie Masque works as-is.
+I've done very limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Licensing Information